swift-server/sswg/process/incubation.md

 The SSWG will publicly share a list of vulnerabilities and fixes on [Swift forums](https://forums.swift.org/c/server/security-updates) to inform the Swift Server user community.
 Members are encouraged to subscribe to notifications and adopt fixes as soon as possible.

 Project authors are also encouraged to make use of their source control system security features (for example: Github's "Security Advisories" and Gitlab's "Confidential Issues") to manage the vulnerabilities and inform their users.

+## Technical Best Practices

+* Prefer native Swift over C wrapping, where appropriate
+* Concurrency / IO
+  * Packages should be non-blocking (w/ async API) unless not possible (blocking C libs, etc)
+  * There should be as little (preferably no) wrapping of NIO as possible.
+Exposing NIO types directly will go a long way for making packages compatible.
+  * Blocking code should be wrapped in NonBlockingIOPool (like Vapor's SQLite package)
+* Uses force unwraps and force tries only as preconditions, ie. conditions that the programmer regards as impossible or programmer error.
+All force tries/unwraps should come with a comment stating the reasons
+* Does not use `*Unsafe*` unless interfacing with C
+  * Exceptions to uses of `*Unsafe*` constructs are acceptable when appropriately documented why they are absolutely necessary.
+  * When `*Unsafe*` is used in this manner, its is expected to be accompanied by enhancement request tickets for the root cause in Swift, SwiftNIO, or a different offending library.
+* Avoid using `fatalError` to deal with error cases, design APIs that `throws` or return `Result` instead.

 ## Change Management